 FRANKFURTER, Oskar.
 Hamburg 23.2.1851 — Hamburg 1.10.1922.
 German South-East Asian and Pāli Scholar.
 Son of Naftali Fr. and his wife Amalie.
 After Johanneum in Hamburg studied i.al.
 Indology at Berlin and Göttingen.
 Ph.D.
 Göttingen 1874.
 In Oxford collaborated with Childers and became acquainted with Prince Prisdang of Thailand.
 From 1884 employed as secretary and interpreter to Prince Devawongse in Bangkok.
-When the Prince became the minister of foreign affairs OF continued as his assistant until 1895, when he was made general secretary to the new advisor of Thai government, Belgian Rolin Jacquemynes.
-When RJ had retired, OF was moved to the ministry of internal affairs, and from 1905 he was director of the renewed Royal Library of State.
+When the Prince became the minister of foreign affairs Frankfurter continued as his assistant until 1895, when he was made general secretary to the new advisor of Thai government, Belgian Rolin Jacquemynes.
+When Jacquemynes had retired, Frankfurter was moved to the ministry of internal affairs, and from 1905 he was director of the renewed Royal Library of State.
 In 1904 he achieved the foundation of the Siam Society and acted as its president until 1917.
-When in July 1917 Thailand declared war on Germany, OF as a German citizen was interned in Bangkok and in winter 1918 delivered up to the British.
+When in July 1917 Thailand declared war on Germany, Frankfurter as a German citizen was interned in Bangkok and in winter 1918 delivered up to the British.
 Until December 1919 he was interned near Haidarabad and returned in winter 1920 to Germany.
 His last years OF lived in Hamburg.
 Married with Amely Tony Lefeld.

 – “Sanskrit khaḍga u.s.w.”, KZ 27, 1885, 222.